0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 I'm so tired; I couldn't shut my eyes
 ```

 The first lines of the song set the scene for where most of the album takes place and introduce a core theme that runs throughout the record: a lack of sleep caused by anxiety and obsessive rumination.
 The protagonist is found within his own bedroom, waking up after a long night of overthinking, unable to silence his thoughts long enough to rest.
 The bedroom, meant to be a sanctuary of rest, becomes yet another site of emotional turmoil and longing.
+As the protagonist “wakes up” from his rest, the audience can immediately tell the mood he is going to be in.

 - Sets the scene of the song (bedroom again shocker)
 - Stayed up all night thinking about their lover